DanielAbalde/Token-Client/README.md

 - Call permission, controls from where the client can be called.
 - Install as a package: `npm i @danielabalde/token-client`.

+## 🚀 Motivation

+When you start a project that operated with NFT, such as swappers or marketplaces, you are faced with the dilemma of making the functionality specific to each standard or making it generic.
+In the first case it becomes a mess if you use proxies; and in the generic case there is extra work that each project has to do.
+In both cases, it makes sense to externalize this logic to save time and make it more elegant and advanced.

+On the other hand, I am quite convinced that in a few years there will be new standards for NFT and fungible tokens, not only because of their current limitations, but also because replacing EOAs with contract-based accounts may improve the current patterns.

 ## ⚙️ Token functionality